openvinotoolkit/datumaro/site/content/en/docs/formats/celeba.md

 ## Export to other formats

-Datumaro can convert an CelebA dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
+Datumaro can convert a CelebA dataset into any other format [Datumaro supports](/docs/user-manual/supported_formats/).
 To get the expected result, convert the dataset to a format that supports labels, bounding boxes or landmarks.

-There are several ways to convert an CelebA dataset to other dataset formats using CLI:
+There are several ways to convert a CelebA dataset to other dataset formats using CLI:

 ```bash